muratk3n/thirdwave/en/tweets/2020/week8a.md

 way to draw a contrast between himself and the establishment whose meager middle-ground centrism drove the Dems to the ground.

-"Why does Bernie call himself democratic socialism when he is a social democrat"
+"Why does Bernie call himself democratic socialist when he is actually a social democrat if we go by policies"

 *2020-2-18 10:41:3*